iampavangandhi/CodingPracticals/README.md

 # CodingPracticals

-Basic Coding Practical Questions of C++, Java, and Python (Basic Once, Discrete Structure, and DSA Questions)
+Basic Coding Practical Questions of C++, Java, and Python.